 So you just set up that new DVD player you purchased.
 You test it out and everything looks great.
 Actually, it looks better than great because you also decided to buy those high quality audio/video cables as apposed to the inexpensive ones that came with the DVD player.
 It’s time to sit back and watch your favorite movie.
 But first you want to quickly clean up from the DVD installation.
 You think to yourself “What should I do with those audio/video cables that I didn’t use?”.
-I better keep them just in case.
+I better keep them.
 So you go ahead and put them in the box labeled ‘extra cables’ along with the other five or six identical cables already in there.

 How often do we experience this scenario in our lives?
 It might not be with audio/video cables.
 It may be with those little hex wrenches that come with ‘some assembly required’ items.
 Or maybe it’s the extra bolts or screws which are left over from those ‘some assembly required’ items.
 Better yet, is the old DVD player now packed away somewhere in a box in the garage just in case the new player goes out?
 I mean the old DVD player still works just fine right?